 Jobs Tears (coix) seeds are a natural bead.
-Tear-shaped and grey, Job’s Tears grow with a hole through the middle and a shiny coating.
-I grow these natural rosary beads right here in my Wisconsin garden!
+(Mother Theresa’s favorite rosary was made from jobs tears!)
+Tear-shaped and grey, Job’s Tears grow with a natural hole through the middle and a shiny coating.
+I grow these rosary beads right here in my Wisconsin garden!

 These natural beads are the seeds of a grain plant, much like a small, skinny corn, or a really robust rye.
 Job Tears most likely originated in India and were originally grown as a grain plant.
 These natural seeds have been used as a bead since at least 2,000 BC.
 Job tears have long been used in making rosaries and African shaker gourds.

-* This listing is for one packet of 50 high-quality natural job tears (coix lacryma jobi) seeds, suitable for growing or for beading!
+* This listing is for one packet of 60 high-quality, natural job tears (coix lacryma jobi) seeds, suitable for growing or for beading!
+(Enough beads to make one rosary with a few left over for planting!)

 * Seed size varies from about 6-8mm in diameter